Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-Before proceeding, let us stress that the gravitational quantities associated with the holographic complexity proposals are all well-defined geometrical measures.
-However, this line of research suffered for a while from a major issue: there was no precise quantitative matching between a gravitational proposal and a dual field-theory version of complexity.
-Most computations involved a qualitative comparison with quantum circuit counting arguments, tensor-networks and free-field-theory results.
-Section~\ref{ssec:quantitative_matching_holo} collects quantitative matches between the boundary complexity and the bulk observables.
-These include: the relation between the size of an ERB in two-dimensional JT gravity and a double-scaled SYK model's spread complexity (see Sec.~\ref{sec:key_notions} for its definition) \cite{Rabinovici:2023yex,Balasubramanian:2024lqk}, a relation between Krylov complexity and the momentum of a particle in AdS spacetime, and results regarding Nielsen's complexity in CFT.
-Nonetheless, matching geometrical observables in the gravitational setting with quantum complexity in field theory is difficult.
+All the geometric quantities proposed as duals to some notion of complexity in Sec.~\ref{ssec:holo_compl_proposals} are diffeomorphism-invariant, and hence we expect them to map onto precise gauge-invariant quantities in the dual theory.
+Is there a precise map to some particular notion of complexity?
+In other words, can we go beyond a qualitative agreement with the linear growth and switchback effect seen in any reasonable definition of complexity, to write an equation between gravitational and CFT quantities?
+Very recently, precise relations have been found between the size of an Einstein-Rosen Bridge in two-dimensional Jackiw-Teitelboim gravity and the spread complexity of a dual double-scaled SYK model, matching both the linear early time classical growth and the expected late time quantum saturation \cite{Berkooz:2018qkz,Lin:2019kpf,Rabinovici:2023yex,Nandy:2024zcd,Balasubramanian:2024lqk}.
+There are also equalities relating the rate of change of Krylov/spread complexity and the momentum of particles in AdS spacetime.
+These results are reviewed in Sec.~\ref{ssec:quantitative_matching_holo}.
+Sec.~\ref{sec:NielsenAndGeometry} discusses some ideas for relating Nielsen's complexity to dual geometries.
+Despite these findings, it is difficult to match geometrical observables in the gravitational setting with quantum complexity in field theory.
 This difficulty led to questions about the foundations of quantum computation in the context of the AdS/CFT correspondence.
-Pseudorandomness, addressed in Sec.~\ref{ssec:pseudorandomness}, can be used to argue that entries in the holographic dictionary can be hard to compute, or alternatively, that quantum gravity solves problems efficiently that take a quantum computer exponentially long times.
+The existence of pseudorandom states, discussed in Sec.~\ref{ssec:pseudorandomness}, can be used to argue that some entries in the holographic dictionary will be hard to compute, or alternatively, that quantum gravity efficiently solves problems that will require exponentially long times for a quantum computer.
 This unexpected line of research was revealed through the study of quantum complexity.